victorfu/botj/README.md

 });
 ```

-However, the above code will not work as expected if png files are not loaded correctly.
-You can use the following configurations to load png files correctly.
+However, Tray does not work as expected if png files are not loaded correctly.
+Use the plugin `copy-webpack-plugin` to load png files.

-Fisrt, install `copy-webpack-plugin`.
+First, install `copy-webpack-plugin`.

 ```bash
 npm install copy-webpack-plugin --save-dev